cryptoujjwal07/AI-Fusion---IIT-RPR/README.md

 *Our Solution ->*

-EX2NEXT provides a digital marketplace where users can:
+SecondSpin provides a digital marketplace where users can:
 List pre-owned items
 Discover affordable second-hand products
 Connect buyers and sellers directly